manoa-rides/manoa-rides.github.io/index.md

 <img width="800px" src="https://i.imgur.com/6KnoAsZ.png"/>

-You can search for Riders and filter based on time they commute, their zip code.
+You can search for Riders and filter based on their commute times and their zip codes.

 <img width="800px" src="https://i.imgur.com/FNRrEJp.png"/>